 How Does Shockwave Therapy for ED Work?

-Shockwave therapy may sound a bit ominous but the procedure itself is quite simple.
-At a healthcare facility, a clinician applies a handheld device that sends mild soundwaves through the penis, stimulating the growth of new blood vessels.
-The drug-free treatment is non-surgical, so it does not require anesthesia and has no known side effects making it more affordable, more convenient, and reducing the time required to complete each session.
+It may sound a bit ominous but the procedure itself is quite simple.
+At a healthcare facility, a clinician applies a handheld device that sends mild sound waves through the penis, stimulating the growth of new blood vessels.
+The drug-free treatment is non-surgical, so it does not require anesthesia making it more affordable, more convenient, and reducing the time required to complete each session.

 From the patient’s perspective, the experience will produce only a slight tingling in the penile region; the overall process is completely painless!
 And with this procedure there is no downtime or required rest.
 That could mean treatment in the morning and golf in the afternoon!

 In most cases, the full treatment process will involve six therapy sessions over three weeks.
 However, it can take up to 12 treatments, spread out over as much as a year to see the full results.
-Patients have reported that shockwave therapy provides immediate improvement to sensitivity, with maximum results occurring within 8 to 12 weeks.
+After treatment, patients have reported immediate improvement to sensitivity, with maximum results occurring within 8 to 12 weeks.

-The results last up to two years and deliver higher-quality erections, greater sensitivity, and increased spontaneity.
-Shockwave therapy for ED can increase confidence in the bedroom and in your life.
+The results last up to two years and deliver higher-quality functionality, greater sensitivity, and increased spontaneity.
+Increase confidence in the bedroom and in your life is also common.

 Studies Confirm the Effectiveness of Shockwave Therapy

-A range of studies backs up the fact that low-intensity shockwave therapy (LI-ESWT) works well on ED.
+A range of studies backs up the fact that low-intensity shockwave therapy (LI-ESWT) has a positive impact on ED.

 And because it addresses the root cause of the condition in many individuals, rather than just the symptoms, it may be superior to more common interventions.